 Do I have to be there the entire time? (it’s highly recommended)

-James Karg, Alice Park, Boris Mann, Casey Era, Charlene Tessier, and Amber Spencer are helping to bring Lean to Vancouver.
+James Karg, Alice Park, Boris Mann, Ed Yuen, Frances Hui, and Casey Era are helping to bring Lean to Vancouver.